Agriculture in Bulgaria: 1960s farm consolidation

-Reform in the 1980s
+1980s reform

 By 1982, the total of old and new APKs reached 296, the average size was halved to 16,000 hectares, and the management hierarchy was simplified.
 Most importantly, the number of annual indicators of plan fulfillment was reduced from fourteen to four.
 The new, simpler approach also allowed greater freedom for APKs to negotiate prices on surplus production and to purchase their own supplies.

 In the last Zhivkov years, the communist regime attempted other agricultural reforms, including autonomy for the collectives.
 At that point, the only funds the state received from agriculture were 60 percent of foreign currency from exports.
 Even then, government delivery prices remained so low that state foodstuff monopolies received only the absolute minimum supply.
 In 1989, the exodus of 310,000 ethnic Turks, many of whom had cultivated personal plots, also hurt agricultural output.

 Despite these handicaps, the United States Department of Agriculture estimated that within Eastern Europe, Bulgaria was second only to Hungary in agricultural trade surpluses through 1987.
 After that time, however, agricultural output dropped so far that the country could no longer feed its own people.
 In 1990, the first rationing and shortages since World War II were the most obvious indications of this situation.
 Because of domestic shortages, export of several agricultural products was banned in 1990.

 Two long-term policies strongly determined priorities in Bulgarian agricultural production after 1960.
 First, livestock was promoted at the expense of crop cultivation, mainly to meet export demand.
 Between 1970 and 1988, the share of livestock in agricultural production rose from 35.3 to 55.6 percent.
 As a result, less land was available for crops in that period.
 Pig and poultry production increased the most, but large numbers of sheep also were raised.
 The second policy was a shift away from industrial crops (primarily tobacco and cotton), toward production of fruit (most notably apples), vegetables (most notably tomatoes), and grapes.
 Bulgaria remained an important exporter of tobacco, however, averaging 65 percent of East European exports of that crop in the 1980s.
 Grain production concentrated on wheat, corn, and barley, crops which are vulnerable to weather conditions.
 Poor harvests in 1985 and 1986, led to grain imports of 1.8 and 1.5 million tons, respectively.
 Sugar beets, potatoes, sunflower seeds, and soybeans also were important crops at the end of the 1980s.
 In 1990 Bulgaria was the world's largest exporter of attar of roses, used in making perfume.